-Following a recommendation from the Office of the Comptroller and Auditor General arising from weaknesses in control over fixed assets identified during the audit of the 2014 financial statements a full review of the Fixed Asset Register was carried out by Citizens information in December 2017, including a physical inventory of its assets.
+Following a recommendation from the Office of the Comptroller and Auditor General arising from weaknesses in control over fixed assets identified during the audit of the 2018 financial statements a full review of the Fixed Asset Register (FAR) was carried out by the Citizens Information Board in quarter one 2020, including a physical inventory of its assets.
 This inventory is currently being used to carry out an extensive reconciliation of the FAR and physical registers.
+Due to resource issues and changing of priorities during the early stages of the Covid-19 pandemic, this exercise has not progressed according to plan.
+It is however, expected to be completed in early 2021.
 It is not envisaged that there will any net book value write down.
 Any assets that will be written off have a zero net book value.